awsdocs/amazon-redshift-developer-guide/doc_source/r_DROP_MASKING_POLICY.md

 # DROP MASKING POLICY<a name="r_DROP_MASKING_POLICY"></a>

 Drops a dynamic data masking policy from all databases\.
 You can't drop a masking policy that's still attached to one or more tables\.
-For more information on dynamic data masking, see [Dynamic data masking \(preview\)](t_ddm.md)\.
+For more information on dynamic data masking, see [Dynamic data masking](t_ddm.md)\.

 Superusers and users or roles that have the sys:secadmin role can drop a masking policy\.